cmalfesi/developer-portal/dao-api.md

 5. Otherwise, we have to check that `winningOption >= minThreshold` before considering it to be a valid winning option.

 ## Public DAO Variables
-`MAX_EPOCH_CAMPS`: Maximum number of campaigns that can be created in an epoch by `campaignCreator` `MAX_CAMP_OPTIONS`: Maximum number of options that a campaign can have `MIN_CAMP_DURATION_BLOCKS`: Minimum duration for a campaign `kncToken`: The KNC token contract
+- `MAX_EPOCH_CAMPS`: Maximum number of campaigns that can be created in an epoch by `campaignCreator`
+- `MAX_CAMP_OPTIONS`: Maximum number of options that a campaign can have
+- `MIN_CAMP_DURATION_BLOCKS`: Minimum duration for a campaign
+- `kncToken`: The KNC token contract
-`staking`: The staking contract
+- `staking`: The staking contract
-`feeHandler`: The contract that stores the network fees (in ETH) and distrubution amount information `numberCampaigns`: No. of campaigns in total, used to generate a unique ID for each campaign
+- `feeHandler`: The contract that stores the network fees (in ETH) and distrubution amount information
+- `numberCampaigns`: No. of campaigns in total, used to generate a unique ID for each campaign

 ## Getting Current Epoch Number
-Obtain the current epoch number of the staking contract
+Obtain the current epoch number of the DAO contract

 ---
 function **`getCurrentEpochNumber`**() public view returns (uint)